subirvarma/GeneralCognitics/_posts/StatisticalMechanics3.md

 $$  p_W(x_1,...,x_N) = {e^{-E_W(x_1,...,x_N)}\over{Z_W}} $$

 where $Z_W$ is the partition function, and in general getting an estimate for it is a challenging problem.
-Hinton's original design for training the Boltzmann machine got around this by sampling from $p_W$, which can be done without knowing $Z_W$.
-Unfortunately this algorithm was not able to scale up beyond a few hundred nodes since the sampling took too long for complex multi-modal distributions.
+Hinton's original design for training the Boltzmann machine got around this by sampling from $p_W$, which can be done without knowing $Z_W$, but unfortunately this algorithm was not able to scale up.
 Modern EBMs solve this problem by borrowing an idea that was used in the simulated annealing algorithm, i.e., introducing noise into the system and then gradually reducing it as the sampling progresses.

 It was also discovered recently that there is a way to sample from EBMs based on estimating the gradient of the energy function ${\partial E_W\over{\partial x_i}}$, also called the score function.
 This allows us to generate samples from the probability distibution $p_W(x_1,...,x_N)$ without knowing what its energy function $E_W$ is.